MatthijsMaas/MatthijsMaas/content/authors/Matthijs/_index.md

 highlight_name: true
 ---

-Dr. Matthijs Maas is a Senior Research Fellow at the Institute for Law & AI; an Associate Fellow at the Leverhulme Centre for the Future of Intelligence (University of Cambridge), and a non-residential research associate at King’s College, University of Cambridge.
+I am a Senior Research Fellow at the Institute for Law & AI; an Associate Fellow at the Leverhulme Centre for the Future of Intelligence (University of Cambridge), and a non-residential research associate at King’s College, University of Cambridge.

-His work focuses on mapping theories of change for advanced AI governance, international institutional designs for AI, the effect of AI on international law, and arms control regimes for military uses of AI technology.
+I am the author of ["Architectures of Global AI Governance: From Technological Change to Human Choice"](https://global.oup.com/academic/product/architectures-of-global-ai-governance-9780198877837?cc=dk&lang=en&)

-Matthijs received his PhD in Law from the University of Copenhagen, and a MSc in International Relations from the University of Edinburgh.
-He has previous experience working at The Hague Centre for Strategic Studies and the Dutch Embassy in Beirut, amongst others.
+My work focuses on mapping theories of change for advanced AI governance, international institutional designs for AI, the effect of AI on international law, and arms control regimes for military uses of AI technology.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Academic CV - Matthijs Maas - February 2024.pdf" "newtab" >}}resumé{{< /staticref >}}.